ui-libraries/manhattan-1900/README.md

 # Manhattan, ca. 1900
 This repository contains self-digitized features of early 20th century Manhattan, including the historic street plan, island footprint, and historic progression of and precursors to Broadway.
+The streets, shorelines, and other transportation features were digitized from the [Ohman Map Company's 1906 American Real Estate Company map of New York City](https://geo.btaa.org/catalog/6ef635af-b15e-4322-8256-30a0d82a8502).